 Our club members grow to become like family.
 Our members consist of business professionals, non-profit representatives, retirees and community members who want to make a difference.

 What is the Bay City Kiwanis Club all about?

 The Bay City chapter of Kiwanis was founded in 1917.
 It is the 36th Kiwanis Club ever established as part of an international organization of more than 13,000 clubs in over 80 countries.
 Our focus is on children’s causes and providing assistance for infant through college ages and to individuals with disabilities.

 Anyone who is interested in networking, volunteering or meeting new people in a welcoming environment is invited to join us at one of our weekly meetings!

-We now meet at Old City Hall at 814 Saginaw Street in Bay City on Thursdays at noon.
+We now meet at the DoubleTree Hotel in Bay City on the first and third Thursday of the month at noon.